 Applications for admission into nursery must be made to the Local Authority in line with the dates above.
-Please contact Monmouthshire County Council Student Access Unit for their admission policy and details on how to apply.
+A child can be admitted from the term following their third birthday providing there are places available.
+Details of how to apply can be found here: